 You are eating a healthy, delicious diet.
 It’s still possible to eat a rich, delicious diet by adding a wide variety of legumes to your vegan recipes.
 Variations in color, density, and flesh type indicates that there’s a difference in nutrients from one example to another, ensuring you’re not missing out on what your body needs.

 Your risk of heart disease, Type 2 diabetes, and high cholesterol lowers significantly.
 Studies have shown that the regular consumption of plant foods can reduce the risk of some of the most prevalent health issues Americans face today, cardiovascular diseases being only one example.
-Plant foods also provide a wealth of health benefits, due to the higher concentration of nutrients like Vitamin B12 and Vitamin D.
+Plant foods also provide a wealth of health benefits, due to the higher concentration of nutrients like Vitamin D.